obsius/color-chooser/README.md

-# Color Select
+# Color Chooser

-A React component for selecting colors.
+A `React` component for choosing colors.

-Provides a widget for selecting a color, allows for editing and viewing of:
+Provides a widget for choosing a color, allows for editing and viewing of:
 - HEX
 - RGB
 - HSV
 - HSL
 - Alpha (pass property alpha to enable alpha channel)

 Does not include funtionality to open or close the widget, this integration must be done manually.

+Only depends on `React`.

 ## Screenshots
 ![screenshot1](https://raw.githubusercontent.com/obsius/color-chooser/master/doc/example.png "Example")

-### Example
+## Example

 ```js
 import React from 'react';